 - Breadth-Humanities/Literature/Arts: 6 credits

-- · Breadth-Natural Science: 4 to 6 credits, consisting of one 4- or 5-credit course with a laboratory component; or two courses providing a total of 6 credits
+- Breadth-Natural Science: 4 to 6 credits, consisting of one 4- or 5-credit course with a laboratory component; or two courses providing a total of 6 credits

-- · Breadth-Social Studies: 3 credits
+- Breadth-Social Studies: 3 credits

-- · Communication Part A & Part B
+- Communication Part A & Part B

 - Ethnic Studies

-- · Quantitative Reasoning Part A & Part B
+- Quantitative Reasoning Part A & Part B

-- The mortarboard symbol appears before the title of any course that fulfills one of the Communication Part A or Part B, Ethnic Studies, or Quantitative Reasoning Part A or Part B requirements.
+The mortarboard symbol appears before the title of any course that fulfills one of the Communication Part A or Part B, Ethnic Studies, or Quantitative Reasoning Part A or Part B requirements.

-COLLEGE OF LETTERS & SCIENCE DEGREE REQUIREMENTS: BACHELOR OF ARTS (B.A.)
+COLLEGE OF LETTERS & SCIENCE DEGREE REQUIREMENTS: BACHELOR OF SCIENCE (B.S.)

-Students pursuing a bachelor of arts degree in the College of Letters & Science must complete all of the requirements below.
-The College of Letters & Science allows this major to be paired with either a bachelor of arts or a bachelor of science curriculum.
+Students pursuing a Bachelor of Science degree in the College of Letters & Science must complete all of the requirements below.
+The College of Letters & Science allows this major to be paired with either the Bachelor of Arts or the Bachelor of Science degree requirements.

-BACHELOR OF ARTS DEGREE REQUIREMENTS
+BACHELOR OF SCIENCE DEGREE REQUIREMENTS

-Mathematics Complete the University General Education Requirements for Quantitative Reasoning A (QR-A) and Quantitative Reasoning B (QR-B) coursework.

-Foreign Language

-- · Complete the fourth unit of a foreign language; OR - Complete the third unit of a foreign language and the second unit of an additional foreign language.

-L&S Breadth

-- 12 credits of Humanities, which must include 6 credits of literature; and - · 12 credits of Social Science; and - 12 credits of Natural Science, which must include one 3+ credit Biological Science course and one 3+ credit Physical Science course.
+Mathematics Complete two courses of 3+ credits at the Intermediate or Advanced level in MATH, COMP SCI, or STAT subjects.
+A maximum of one course in each of COMP SCI and STAT subjects counts toward this requirement.
+Foreign Language Complete the third unit of a foreign language.
+L&S Breadth Complete: • 12 credits of Humanities, which must include at least 6 credits of Literature; and • 12 credits of Social Science; and • 12 credits of Natural Science, which must include 6 credits of Biological Science and 6 credits of Physical Science.
 Liberal Arts and Science Coursework Complete at least 108 credits.
-Depth of Intermediate/ Advanced work Complete at least 60 credits at the intermediate or advanced level.
+Depth of Intermediate/ Advanced Coursework Complete at least 60 credits at the Intermediate or Advanced level.
 Major Declare and complete at least one major.
 Total Credits Complete at least 120 credits.
-UW-Madison Experience 30 credits in residence, overall; and 30 credits in residence after the 86th credit.

-Quality of Work

-- 2.000 in all coursework at UW-Madison - · 2.000 in Intermediate/Advanced level coursework at UW-Madison
+UW-Madison Experience Complete both: • 30 credits in residence, overall, and • 30 credits in residence after the 86th credit.
+Quality of Work 2.000 in all coursework at UW-Madison 2.000 in Intermediate/Advanced level coursework at UW-Madison